slopezpereyra/cgraphs/README.md

 ## API Overview

-The fundamental structure in this library is the `struct Graph`.
+The fundamental structure in this library is the `Graph`.
 A `struct Graph` of $n$ vertices always has vertices $0, \ldots, n-1$.

 Graph data, such as the degree of a vertex or its neighbours, is accessed in